 AES – Advanced Encryption Standard

-The successor of the old DES standard, AES (Advanced Encryption Standard) also known as Rijndael, was adopted by the US National Institute of Standards and Technology in 2001.
+The successor of old DES standard, AES (Advanced Encryption Standard) also known as Rijndael, was adopted by the US National Institute of Standards and Technology in 2001.
 The brainchild of two Belgian programmers, AES allows creating blocks of 128bits compared to DES which could only create blocks of 64bits.

 Once data is encrypted with AES, it can use key lengths of 128, 192 & 256 bits, allowing the end user to deploy strict security if the data is sensitive in nature.
 AES is a symmetric-key algorithm, which simply means that it uses the same key to encrypt & then decrypt the data.
 This allows faster encryption, transfer and decryption of data, especially for large size data.